juchankim/juchankim.github.io/_posts/2017-02-04-rasterizer.md

 ---

 <h1 align="middle">Project 1: Rasterizer</h1>
 <div>

-<h2 align="middle">Overview</h2>
-<p>Give a high-level overview of what you implemented in this project.
-Think about what you've built as a whole.
-Share your thoughts on what interesting things you've learned from completing the project.</p>

 <h2 align="middle">Section I: Rasterization</h2>

 <h3 align="middle">Part 1: Rasterizing single-color triangles</h3>

-<p>First, it was important to implement fill_color in drawrend.h to introduce colors into this project.
-I realized that each color in Color class was in range from 0 to 1.
+<p>Before anything else, implementing function fill_color in drawrend.h was crucial to introduce colors into this project.
+In doing so, I noticed that each color in existing Color class is from range 0 to 1.
 And the default values are 0 to 255.
-So I had to make sure to multiply these values to the right scale (by 255) to show the correct RGB values that will be read to the screen.
-It was also very important to notice that the color variables in Color class were floats while the actual color storaged in each pixel was unsigned char.
+So I had to make sure to multiply these values to the right scale (by 255) to show the correct RGBA values that will be read to the screen.
+It was also very important to notice that the color variables in Color class were floats while the actual color storaged in each pixel was unsigned char (due to the fact that signed char is from -128 to 127 which means unsigned is 0 to 255).
 So I casted into unsigned char to match the convention of color pixel storage.
 <br/><br/>
-The next step was to implement rasterize_triangle following the line testing shown in the lecture.
-We have to make sure that each of the point is on the right plane for each of the edges.
+The next step was to implement rasterize_triangle function using Point-in-Triangle Test (Three Line Test).
+We have to make sure that each point is on the right plane for each of the edges.
 So first I had to generate each of the edges by subtracting one vertex point from another.
 Then, we need to check if each pixel point (which, in this case, is the center of the pixel +0.5 for both x and y) is inside the triangle by the line check described above.
-If the dot product of the point vector with each of the line is all on the correct side (>= 0) then fill in the color of the pixel to the given value.
+If the dot product of the point vector with each of the line is all on the correct side (>= 0) then fill in the color of the pixel to the given value using the fill_color function.
 Else, don't do anything.
 <br/><br/>
-This algorithm is no worse than one that checks each sample within the bounding box of the triangle because I did the exact thing of creating bounding box of the triangle by getting min max x and y values and only doing the line testing for the points that lie within the box.
+To maximize performance, I created bounding box of the triangle by getting min max x and y values and only doing the line testing for the points that lie within the box.
 </p>

 <div align="middle">